renswilderom/renswilderom.github.io/_featured_categories/Python.md

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
   Here is some guidance in the world of Python programming.
 Most data science documentation and tutorials focus on so-called "data wrangling" (getting your data in shape and analyzable) and/or how to run a given model.
 But, as analysts we want more: we like to retrieve meaningful information from, for instance, social network graphs or machine learning algorithms.
 And this is what the scripts in this blog section will help you to achieve!
-Each blogpost provides a fully working program, which: i) opens and prepares a dataset; ii) runs a model; and iii) retrieves new, useful information from its output.

 # (Optional) You can disable grouping posts by date.
 no_groups: true